LetingZheng/PersonalBlog/content/teaching/_index.en.md

 ### 2020 - 2021
 **Chinese Flagship Program tutor, Dept. of East Asian Languages and Literatures**
-- Provided advanced Chinese tutorials for students; helped students prepare for Hanyu Shuiping Kaoshi and studying abroad in Taiwan.
+- Provided advanced Chinese tutorials for students; helped students prepare for Hanyu Shuiping Kaoshi and study abroad in Taiwan.

 # University of Colorado Boulder